brendte/livehoods/FinalProject/README.txt

 2) Output the clusters decided by Weka to a file that contains an ID for each cluster, and all of the box ids (the row number for the vector representing the box in E) in that cluster.
 3) Read in this file, map each cluster ID to a distinct color (for placing on the map) and map each box id to it coordinates (as stored in MongoDB)
 4) For each box in the cluster file, map it as a polygon onto a Google Map of Philadelphia using the box's coordinates.
 The outline and shading color will match the color for the cluster to which the box belongs.
+5) Refactoring and cleaning up the code.
+The Ruby code needs basic housekeeping, and could be a bit more modular.
+The Java code needs a ton of refactoring to make it object-oriented.
+Right now, it is strictly procedural.
+My real preference here (and as I said I wanted to do in my progress report) would be to do all of this in Clojure using the Incanter libraries, so that it would all be functional rather than procedural/object-oriented.
+I just ran out of time to learn Incanter, though...

 ==Lessons Learned==